jhubbard778/sim-file-comparator-app/README.md

 New and improved sim file comparator that outputs differences in inputted files.
 Specifically made for billboards and statues.
 Now is an application instead of an input line into linux terminal.

 # Installation
-1. Download the File_Comparator.exe application
+1. Download the [Zip](https://github.com/jhubbard778/sim-file-comparator-app/archive/refs/heads/main.zip) and extract File_Comparator.exe application from \bin\debug
 2. Start File_Comparator.exe

 # Usage